forum-intelligence/covid-eu-tracker/README.md

 pr$run()
 ```

-To use docker, build the image from the same directory:
+If you are deploying using the Docker approach, build the image from the same directory:

 ```bash
 docker build -t covidapi .